On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

 \item The other approach builds an algorithm to predict the conditional probability $p(x)$ of treatment given data on potential confounders (referred to as the propensity score). \end{itemize}

-The validity of a nominal $(1 - \alpha)$ Wald confidence interval $ \widehat\psi_1 \pm z_{\alpha / 2} \widehat{\text{se}} [ \widehat\psi_1 ]$ at sample size $n$ for a parameter $\psi$ of interest centered at a particular estimator $\widehat\psi_1$ quite generally requires that the bias of $ \widehat\psi_1$ is much less than than its estimated standard error $ \widehat{\text{se}} [ \widehat\psi_1 ]$.
-A nominal $(1 - \alpha)$ interval is said to be valid if the actual coverage rate under repeated sampling is greater than or equal to $(1 - \alpha)$.
+The validity of a nominal $(1-\alpha )$ Wald confidence interval (CI) $\hat{\psi}_{1} \pm z_{\alpha / 2} \widehat{\se} (\hat{\psi}_{1})$\footnote{In this paper, we use the standard notation $z_{\alpha}$ to denote the $1-\alpha$ standard normal quantile and $\Phi (x)$ to denote the standard normal CDF.} for a parameter $\psi$ of interest centered at a particular estimator $\hat{\psi}_{1}$ quite generally requires that the bias of $\hat{\psi}_{1}$ is much less than than its estimated standard error $\widehat{\se} (\hat{\psi}_{1})$.
+A nominal $(1 - \alpha)$ confidence interval is said to be valid if the actual coverage rate under repeated sampling is no smaller than $(1 - \alpha)$.
 Under either of the above approaches, obtaining estimators with small bias generally depends on good performance of the corresponding prediction algorithm.
 This has motivated the application of modern machine learning (ML) methods to these prediction problems for the following reason.
-When the vector of potential confounding factors is high-dimensional, as is now standard owing to the ``big data revolution'', it has become clear that, in general, so-called machine learning algorithms (e.g. deep neural nets \citep{krizhevsky2012imagenet}, support vector machines \citep{cortes1995support}, boosting \citep{freund1997decision}, regression trees and random forests \citep{breiman2001random, breiman2017classification}, etc., especially when combined with algorithm selection by cross-validation) can do a much better job of prediction than traditional parametric or non-parametric approaches (e.g. kernel or orthogonal series regression).
+When the vector of potential confounding factors is high-dimensional, as is now standard owing to the ``big data revolution'', it has become noted that, so-called machine learning algorithms (e.g. neural nets \citep{krizhevsky2012imagenet}, support vector machines \citep{cortes1995support}, boosting \citep{freund1997decision}, regression trees and random forests \citep{breiman2001random}, etc., especially when combined with cross-validation) can often do a much better job of prediction than traditional parametric or non-parametric approaches (e.g. kernel or series regression).
 However, even the best machine learning methods may fail to give predictions that are sufficiently accurate to provide nearly unbiased causal effect estimates and, thus, may fail to control bias due to confounding.